-Education Advisor for Education, Health and Community Development.
-Qatar Foundation
+Education Advisor Qatar Foundation for Education, Science and Community Development

 Francisco Marmolejo is since February 2020, Education Advisor of Qatar Foundation, based in Doha, Qatar.
 At QF, he provides technical support and advice to the office of the Chairperson on the vast array of educational initiatives of the Foundation, including the multi-campus “Education City,” hosting nine prestigious universities and 13 pre-university educational institutions.
 Previously, he was based in Delhi, India, while serving as World Bank’s Lead Higher Education Specialist for India and South Asia from July 2016 to February 2020.
 During his career at the World Bank, he also worked as Global Coordinator of Higher Education from 2012 to 2018, serving as the institutional focal point on higher education, and providing technical support to WB projects in more than 60 countries.